Uncertainty principle: Hardy's uncertainty principle

+where P is a polynomial of degree (N − d)/2 and A is a real d × d positive definite matrix.

+This result was stated in Beurling's complete works without proof and proved in Hörmander (the case $d=1,N=0$) and Bonami, Demange, and Jaming for the general case.
+Note that Hörmander–Beurling's version implies the case ab > 1 in Hardy's Theorem while the version by Bonami–Demange–Jaming covers the full strength of Hardy's Theorem.
+A different proof of Beurling's theorem based on Liouville's theorem appeared in ref.

+A full description of the case ab < 1 as well as the following extension to Schwartz class distributions appears in ref.

 Additional uncertainty relations

+Heisenberg limit

+In quantum metrology, and especially interferometry, the Heisenberg limit is the optimal rate at which the accuracy of a measurement can scale with the energy used in the measurement.
+Typically, this is the measurement of a phase (applied to one arm of a beam-splitter) and the energy is given by the number of photons used in an interferometer.
+Although some claim to have broken the Heisenberg limit, this reflects disagreement on the definition of the scaling resource.
+Suitably defined, the Heisenberg limit is a consequence of the basic principles of quantum mechanics and cannot be beaten, although the weak Heisenberg limit can be beaten.

 Systematic and statistical errors

 The inequalities above focus on the statistical imprecision of observables as quantified by the standard deviation $\sigma$.
 Heisenberg's original version, however, was dealing with the systematic error, a disturbance of the quantum system produced by the measuring apparatus, i.e., an observer effect.

-If we let $\varepsilon_A$ represent the error (i.e., inaccuracy) of a measurement of an observable A and $\eta_B$ the disturbance produced on a subsequent measurement of the conjugate variable B by the former measurement of A, then the inequality proposed by Ozawa — encompassing both systematic and statistical errors — holds:
+If we let $\varepsilon_A$ represent the error (i.e., inaccuracy) of a measurement of an observable A and $\eta_B$ the disturbance produced on a subsequent measurement of the conjugate variable B by the former measurement of A, then the inequality proposed by Masanao Ozawa − encompassing both systematic and statistical errors - holds: